 The legal right only covers emergencies.
 If you know beforehand that you’re going to need time off, you may be able to arrange this with your employer by taking another form of leave.
 If it’s your child that’s involved, you may be entitled to a period of parental leave.

 You can take a ‘reasonable’ amount of time off, but the legislation places no limits on the time off an employee is entitled to; however in the vast majority of cases this should be no more than a few hours or a day or two (it depends on the nature of the problem), to deal with the immediate crisis.
-In Cortest v O’Toole the Tribunal found that an employee who took a month off to care for her child, that this amount of time was not covered by the right to time off for dependants, as the period was too long
+In Cortest v O’Toole the Tribunal found that an employee who took a month off to care for her child wasn’t covered by the right to time off for dependants, as the period was too long

-You must tell your employer as soon as possible why you are away from work and how long you expect to be off.
+You must tell your employer as soon as possible why you’re away from work and how long you expect to be off.

-Genuine absence that is recorded as time off for dependants should not be counted against an employee in any way, unless there is doubt that the request is genuine. in Naisbett v Npower Limited Ms Naisbett was given a warning for 7 days absence relating to time off for dependants (in 12 months) and this amounted to a detriment and the Tribunal awarded her compensation.
+A genuine absence that’s recorded as time off for dependants should not be counted against an employee in any way, unless there’s doubt that the request is genuine.
+In Naisbett v Npower Limited, Ms Naisbett was given a warning for seven days absence relating to time off for dependants (in 12 months) and this amounted to a detriment and the Tribunal awarded her compensation.